 Whenever you are upgrading to a new gaming monitor, it is important to know what the screen technology is and what would be best for your gaming needs.
-There are many factors you may need to consider from resolution to panel and backlight technology but all these terms and different technologies can become a little confusing, IPS Vs. LED what are they and what is the difference?
+There are many factors you may need to consider when purchasing a new monitor – resolution, panel type, refresh rates, response times, and backlight technology are all factors that should come into the equation.
+However, if you aren’t fully up to speed with the latest monitor tech, all these terms and different technologies can become a little confusing.
+So, IPS Vs. LED – what are they and what is the difference?

 With quite a variety of different screen technologies available to gamers, it is important to be able to differentiate the major difference of IPS Vs. LED monitors and that is where WePC comes in.

 IPS stands for in-plane switching and is a type of panel technology for LCD (liquid crystal display) monitors.
-IPS monitors feature the best image quality over the TN and VA counterparts.
+IPS monitors have historically offered superior image quality and viewing angles when compared to TN and VA alternatives.

-IPS monitors are characterized as having the best color accuracy and viewing angles too, making them a great option for those who do more than just game.
+IPS monitors are characterized as having the best color accuracy too, making them a great option for those who do more than just game.
 These added benefits of an IPS monitor also bring about extra costs, making them generally the most expensive out of the different panel technologies.

 What’s An LED Technology Monitor?